Kathleen Dougherty, DVM

 Dr. Talbott is especially interested in General Medicine, as well as Radiology, Oncology, and Dermatology.
 She enjoys establishing relationships with her patients and clients, and the role this plays in helping to strengthen the human-animal bond.
 Greeting every day in this profession as an opportunity to learn something new and valuable, she brings dedication and compassion to every patient she sees.

 Dr. Talbott and her fiancé live in Rockville, MD and have filled their home with adorable rescue animals – a red-eared slider turtle (Donna), two cats (Stella and Newo), and three dogs (Opie, George, and Tilly).
 During her free time, Dr. Talbott loves to stay active by biking, hiking, camping, and skiing as well as enjoys traveling and exploring new places.

 Dr. Rachel Croen originally hails from Milwaukee, WI.
 She traveled east to earn her Bachelor’s degree in Biology from Harvard University, and her veterinary medical degree from the University of Pennsylvania, but remains a Midwesterner at heart.

 Dr. Croen loves being a family veterinarian because it allows her to provide personalized, compassionate care to patients in all stages of their life journey.
 Her professional interests include internal medicine, dentistry, and behavior.

-When she is not caring for her patients, Dr. Croen enjoys running and hiking, exploring new places and cuisines, and spending time at home in Bethesda with her husband, daughter, and their very spoiled rescue pets—a self-assured tabby cat named Louis XIV and a demure beagle mix named Jean Louise Finch, a.k.a.
+When she is not caring for her patients, Dr. Croen enjoys running and hiking, exploring new places and cuisines, and spending time at home in Chevy Chase with her husband, two children, and their very spoiled rescue pets—a self-assured tabby cat named Louis XIV and a demure beagle mix named Jean Louise Finch, a.k.a.
 Scout.